-This booklet focuses on communication and swallow challenges faced by PwP.
+This booklet focuses on communication and swallow challenges faced by people with Parkinson's disease (PwP)).
 This booklet is intended to complement Parkinson Society British Columbia's (PSBC) Communication and Swallow Workshops, which are interactive and participatory in format.
 It can also be referred to as a stand-alone resource.
 PwP at all stages are welcomed to use this resource, including those who currently do not experience communication and swallow symptoms but wish to be proactive with their treatment.